This is the page description.

 The number of hours a low-income student has to work per week during college to pay for a 4 year college education.

 Future Superstars is a non-profit organization and Burma Inc. has direct engagement with our communities both near and far.
 Through Future Superstars we support projects in which we believe we can make a clear difference.

 In partnership with the Golden State Warriors, we provide annual scholarships to highly motivated but under-achieving students from impoverished communities within the Bay Area.
 With our assistance, students go on four-year colleges and vocational schools.
 In the past, we’ve chosen five students and awarded $1,500 per person but starting 2018, the awards amount will increase to $5,000.

 Five winners will be chosen to receive $5,000 scholarships.
-Students will be paired with mentors to help them with college readiness and life skills.
 If you are a teacher or counselor from one of these three unified school districts (San Francisco, Alameda, Oakland), nominate a student today.